rshohruh/random-cat/README.md

 ====

 Ongoing:
-- frontend developer started his work
+- frontend developer is not answering the phone
-- backend developer started his work
+- backend developer still doing his work

 ====